CrystallizeAPI/import-utilities/README.md

 [0]: https://crystallize.com/learn/developer-guides/api-overview/api-endpoints

-## Tenant blueprint/bootstrap
+## Tenant specification and bootstrap

-The blueprint/bootstrap of tenant is broken down into two separate operations
+The specification/bootstrap of tenant is broken down into two separate operations

 1. Create a backup of a tenant, storing it as a `.json` specification
 2. Bootstrapping a tenant, using a `.json` specification

-### Tenant blueprint specification
+### Create a tenant specification

-The tenant blueprint specification describes how the tenant is configured, and can contain information on:
+The tenant specification describes how the tenant is configured, and can contain information on:

 - [Languages](https://crystallize.com/learn/concepts/pim/multilingual)
 - [VAT types](https://crystallize.com/learn/concepts/ecommerce/tax)